AMMO Inc. (POWW) is ready for next Episode as it posted an annual sales of 240,270 K

 AMMO Inc. (NASDAQ: POWW) Trading Performance Indicators

-Take a look at AMMO Inc.’s (POWW) current performance indicators.
-Last quarter, stock had a quick ratio of 2.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.62.
+You can see what AMMO Inc. (POWW) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 2.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.59.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.26, a number that is poised to hit 0.07 in the next quarter and is forecasted to reach 0.59 in one year’s time.